hediet/node-reload/README.md

 // Runs the given steps and applies updates by undoing already executed steps and running the new steps.
 // Unchanged last steps are run on initial load,
-// undone when steps before them change, but only run again when they or a step after them changes. runExportedSteps(module, getSteps);
+// undone when steps before them change, but only run again when they or a step after them changes.
+// This way you can edit and hot reload intermediate steps without running all steps again after every change. runExportedSteps(module, getSteps);

 export function getSteps(): Steps {